-Ron is perhaps best known for having directed over 5,000 shows of the grounding-breaking entertainment news show “Entertainment Tonight” for which he was nominated for an Emmy for “Outstanding Individual Achievement, Directing” and the show, twelve times, for “Outstanding Non-Fiction Series, Informational”.
+Ron is perhaps best known for having directed over 5,000 shows of the grounding-breaking entertainment news show “Entertainment Tonight,” for which he was nominated for an Emmy for “Outstanding Individual Achievement, Directing” and the show twelve times for “Outstanding Non-Fiction Series, Informational.”
 Though he left “ET” as the director in 1997, he continued as a creative consultant for overall production.

-His extensive resume include Concert Specials: “Eric Clapton Crossroads Festival” for which he was nominated for a Director’s Guild Award for “Outstanding Directorial Achievement in Musical Variety”; NBC’s “Macy’s Thanksgiving Day Parade”; “In Performance At The White House: A Celebration Of Music From The Civil Rights Movement” for which he was nominated for an Emmy for “Outstanding Directing For A Music/Variety Program”; Produced, for television, and Directed “Woodstock 99”; “Come Together, John Lennon Tribute”; “One Love, Bob Marley Tribute”; “Fashion Rocks”; “Essence Music Festival” and “Concert for America”.
+His extensive resume includes Concert Specials: “Eric Clapton Crossroads Festival,” for which he was nominated for a Director’s Guild Award for “Outstanding Directorial Achievement in Musical Variety”; NBC’s “Macy’s Thanksgiving Day Parade” for which he won an Emmy; “In Performance At The White House: A Celebration Of Music From The Civil Rights Movement” for which he was nominated for an Emmy for “Outstanding Directing For A Music/Variety Program”; Produced, for television, and Directed “Woodstock 99”; “Come Together, John Lennon Tribute”; “One Love, Bob Marley Tribute”; “Fashion Rocks”; “Essence Music Festival” and “Concert for America.”

 Television Concerts include Celine Dion, Marc Anthony, The Who, KISS, Idina Menzel, Il Volo (an Emmy winner for directing), The Judds, Jewel, Lyle Lovett, and the Bay City Rollers.